JohannesBuchner/PyMultiNest/doc/install.rst

   	cd MultiNest/build
   	cmake ..
   	make

+  * On e.g. Mac OSX, make sure the correct compilers are used by calling cmake using -DCMAKE_C_COMPILER=/path/to/gcc -DCMAKE_CXX_COMPILER=/path/to/g++
-  * Include the lib/ directory in your LD_LIBRARY_PATH.
+  * Include the lib/ directory in your LD_LIBRARY_PATH
   * More detailed install instructions for MultiNest are available in the `tutorial <http://johannesbuchner.github.io/pymultinest-tutorial/install.html#on-your-own-computer>`_.

 * If you want to use :doc:`PyCuba <pycuba>`: